 - Provide transportation industry leadership

 - Lobby government agencies and officials with regard to regulations, compliance, and legislation

 - Improve the flow of vital industry information

 For more information or to become a member, visit the NPTC website.

 This non-profit organization is dedicated to working diligently to introduce and educate school-aged children about robust opportunities in the trucking industry.
 The Trucker Buddy program mentors youth and allows them to gain first-hand experience about what CDL professionals do and how their work positively impacts our communities.
 Teachers work in conjunction with truck drivers to oversee K-8 programs after a thorough screening process.

 Students and drivers exchange letters and information in an educational setting designed to improve learning.
 Trucker Buddy was established in 1992 and has worked with more than 1 million students, and the organization is run through volunteers and donations.
 Trucker Buddy enjoys ties to other prominent trucking industry organizations such as the American Trucking Associations.
-To become a member, volunteer, or make a donation, visit the Trucker Buddy website.

 7: Commercial Vehicle Safety Alliance